intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ### User Inside Intel Firewall

-You cannot log into the Intel Devcloud if you are within the Intel firewall.
+You cannot log into the Intel Devcloud through the above steps if you are within the Intel firewall.
 This section contains the tunneling commands and MobaXterm modifications needed to bypass the firewall to connect to the Devcloud.

 ### 4.1 Add SOcket CAT Package